LoyolaLawTech/Class-Documents/2021/homework/homework9-db.md

 ## Due April 14 by 5pm

 Create a file in your dbs/ directory called homework.db.
-Import the following cvs file to your dbs directory by running:
+Import the following cvs file to your dbs directory by running the following command while in your dbs directory:

 ```bash
 curl https://data.nola.gov/api/views/uiry-as9x/rows.csv?accessType=DOWNLOAD > abo.csv